 Sleep apnea affects about 12 million Americans, according to the National Heart, Lung and Blood Institute, many of whom have not been undiagnosed.
 Symptoms include:

 If you have any of these symptoms, it’s important to talk to your doctor.
 A visit to a sleep medicine specialist may be in order.

-“Early identification and treatment of sleep apnea are key,” says Dr. Mehra.
+“Early identification and treatment of sleep apnea are key,” he says.
 “Several studies now link severe obstructive sleep apnea to higher mortality — even after accounting for risk factors such as obesity.”

 In a five-year study of nearly 11,000 people, those with obstructive sleep apnea had a higher risk of sudden cardiac death.
 At greatest risk were those aged 60 and older with moderate to severe apnea (20 episodes an hour).